Stop Posing. Start Partying. The Real Secret to Good Wedding Photos.

 Let’s paint a picture (pun intended).

-Someone’s spilling a drink but no one cares.
+You’re on the dance floor, barefoot, tie around your head.
+Your mates are screaming the lyrics to “Mr. Brightside.”
+Someone’s spilling a drink, but no one cares.
 That’s when the camera clicks.

 That’s when you come alive - and that’s what I’m there to capture.
 The laughter that creases your face, the hugs that last too long, the tears that sneak out when you thought you’d keep it together.